Facility Search Criteria Help

 A five-character code and description in ICIS-NPDES that identifies the regulated pollutant parameter in a NPDES permit and specifies both the pollutant name and pollutant form (e.g., dissolved or suspended).

 Multiple parameters can apply to a single pollutant or CAS number.
 Enter at least one character to view parameter codes or names containing the character(s) in a dropdown list.
 Select a parameter code from the dropdown list to add it to the search criteria selected panel and clear the input field for a new value.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
+Multiple selections are allowed using the dropdown list.

 This selection can not be combined with Pollutant, Pollutant Category, or CAS Number.
 See the Technical Reference Documents page for a full list of pollutants.